-Use the programming editor to write code in one of the five programming languages that conforms to the IEC 61131-3 standard.
-The programming editor is always active, and can be accessed irrespective of which tab is selected (parameters, variables, function blocks, etc.).
+The code pane in the editor for programs, control module types, function block types, and single control modules supports five programming languages that conforms to the IEC 61131-3 standard.
+The code pane is always active, and can be accessed irrespective of which tab is selected (parameters, variables, function blocks, etc.).

-The programming editor can be expanded using code blocks for structuring the code.
+The code pane can be expanded using more code blocks for structuring the code.
 These code blocks are then executed either in a predetermined order as decided by the compiler (control modules), or from left to right (function blocks).

-Figure 8 shows a part of a programming editor, which uses Structured Text (ST) as the language.
-This editor also contains two code blocks: Control and Start_Code.
+Figure 10 shows a part of the code pane of a control module type editor.
+This code block uses Structured Text (ST) as the language.
+This editor contains two code blocks: Control and Start Code.